-Group Pregnancy Care is a group-based service for women who are expecting their baby within 3-4 weeks of each other and is run by LEAP, Care King’s College Hospital and Group Care Global.
+It is an opportunity for women who are expecting their baby within 3-4 weeks of each other to come together regularly as a group and share their experiences, questions and worries.

-Women who attended will receive all their clinical antenatal care in a group environment, including discussions on a range of subjects across the public health agenda, pregnancy, birth, parenthood and mental wellbeing.
+Women receive all their clinical antenatal care in a group environment, including facilitative discussions on a range of subjects across the public health agenda, pregnancy, birth, parenthood and mental wellbeing.